Serial-Studio/Serial-Studio/README.md

 1. The serial device sends a full JSON data frame periodically (**auto mode**).
 2. User specifies the JSON structure in a file, and the serial device only sends data in a comma separated manner (**manual mode**).

-The manual mode is useful if you don't want to use a JSON library in your microcontroller program, or if you need to send large ammounts of information.
+The manual mode is useful if you don't want to use a JSON library in your microcontroller program, or if you need to send large amounts of information.
 An example of a JSON *map* file is:

 ```json
 {